diverger/gh-action-clean-workflow/README.md

-# 🗑️ Clean Workflow Logs Action
+# 🗑️ Clean Workflow Runs Action

 A GitHub Action to clean up old workflow runs and save storage space in your repository.